Dallas contractor reviewing job costing reports for small business bookkeeping with project bids on desk

 Small Business Bookkeeping for DFW Contractors: Why Job Costing is Your Profit Engine

-In the booming construction landscape of Dallas-Fort Worth, there is no shortage of work.
+In the booming construction landscape of Dallas-Fort Worth, there is no shortage of work in 2026.
 From the residential expansions in Frisco to the commercial revitalization in downtown Fort Worth, cranes and trucks are a permanent fixture of our skyline.
-For many contractors, revenue isn't the problem, profitability is.
+For many contractors, revenue isn’t the problem, profitability is.

 If your trade business is generating upwards of $200,000 in annual revenue but you find yourself wondering where the cash went at the end of every month, you likely have a bookkeeping problem, not an operations problem.
 Specifically, you may be missing a “profit engine” known as job costing.

 At AG Freideman Tax & Accounting Firm, we work with S-Corps, partnerships, and multi-member LLCs across the DFW Metroplex.
-We have seen firsthand that generic bookkeeping is the fastest way for a successful contractor to lose their shirt.
+With over 30 years of experience and 52+ five-star Google reviews, we’ve seen firsthand that generic bookkeeping is the fastest way for a successful contractor to lose their shirt.
 To truly scale, you need small business bookkeeping services that treat every project as its own individual business.

 What is Job Costing and Why Does It Matter?